chrisgrieser/nvim-genghis/README.md

 - `.renameFile`: Rename the current file.
 If no extension is provided, keeps the current file extension.
 - `.createNewFile`: Create a new file.
 If no extension is provided, uses the extension of the current file.
 - `.duplicateFile`: Duplicate the current file.
 If no extension is provided, uses the current file extension.
 - `.trashFile{trashLocation = "your/path/"}`: Move the current file the trash location.
-Defaults to `$HOME/.Trash/`. ⚠️ Any existing file in the trash location with the same name is overwritten, making it that file irretrievable.
+Defaults to `$HOME/.Trash/`. ⚠️ Any existing file in the trash location with the same name is overwritten, making that file irretrievable.
 - `.moveSelectionToNewFile`: Visual Line Mode Command.
 Prompts for a new file name and moves the current selection to that new file.
 Note that the selection is moved linewise.

 ## Why that name